 Your Headrest or Desk Should Have Your Back to The Wall

 In feng shui, the wall represents support and security.
-Therefore, you must utilize it during the arrangement of your best and desk.
+Therefore, you must utilize it during the arrangement of your bed and desk.

 Final Thoughts About the Basics of Feng Shui